Sales and Marketing Alignment FAQ?

 How do you maintain sales and marketing alignment over time?

 Alignment requires ongoing maintenance through quarterly business reviews, regular SLA assessments, and continuous process improvement.
-Create feedback loops that surface friction points before they become departmental conflicts.
-Most importantly, maintain joint accountability for revenue outcomes and adjust processes based on performance data.
+Build feedback loops that surface friction points before they become departmental conflicts.
+Joint accountability for revenue outcomes must stay intact as the business changes, and processes need to adjust based on what the performance data actually shows, not what teams assume is working.

 What are sales and marketing alignment best practices?

-Best practices include starting with revenue goals, establishing shared definitions before processes, creating mutual SLAs with consequences, and implementing joint accountability metrics.
-The most successful organizations also conduct regular alignment audits and adjust processes based on performance data rather than assumptions.
+Best practices start with revenue goals.
+From there, you establish shared definitions before touching process design, create mutual SLAs with real consequences, and implement joint accountability metrics that both teams are measured against.
+The most successful organizations also run regular alignment audits and adjust based on performance data, not assumptions.

 How do you get executive buy-in for alignment initiatives?

-Focus on revenue impact and forecast reliability, not process improvement.
-Show leadership how misalignment creates pipeline coverage gaps and forecast inaccuracy that boards scrutinize.
-Present alignment as competitive advantage that improves predictable revenue generation.
+Lead with revenue impact and forecast reliability.
+Show leadership how misalignment creates pipeline coverage gaps and the kind of forecast inaccuracy that boards pick apart every quarter.
+Present alignment as a competitive advantage, not a process improvement.
 If you can't explain pipeline math to the board, alignment becomes a revenue risk.

 Troubleshooting Common Issues